H. R. McMaster: National Security Advisor

-Dismissal
+Dismissal and retirement

 On March 15, 2018, it was reported that Trump had decided to dismiss McMaster from his position at a later, unspecified date.
 White House Press Secretary Sarah Huckabee Sanders denied the reports in a tweet, claiming nothing had changed at the National Security Council.

-On March 22, 2018, McMaster resigned as National Security Advisor after conflicts with Trump, and disagreements with him on key foreign policy strategies, including the administration's approach to Iran, Russia, and North Korea.
+On March 22, 2018, McMaster resigned as National Security Advisor.
 He said in a statement that he planned to retire from the military sometime in the next few months.
-According to reports, the military was resistant to promoting McMaster and granting him a follow-on assignment, while McMaster was not inclined to accept the positions that were offered.
+Army Chief of Staff Mark Milley asked McMaster to compete for four-star positions, but McMaster had decided to retire from the Army after leaving the job as National Security Advisor.
 Trump announced John Bolton, former U.S. Ambassador to the United Nations, as McMaster's replacement.
 McMaster's ousting closely followed the departures of several other high-ranking officials in the administration, including Trump's longtime assistant and communications director Hope Hicks, national economic advisor Gary Cohn, and Secretary of State Rex Tillerson.
-As with Tillerson's dismissal, Trump first announced McMaster's departure from the administration via a public tweet.
+Trump first announced McMaster's departure from the administration via a public tweet which thanked McMaster and stated that McMaster would "always be my friend."

 McMaster's retirement ceremony was held on May 18, 2018.
 It took place at Joint Base Myer–Henderson Hall, and was presided over by General Mark A. Milley, the Army Chief of Staff.
 Among the decorations and honors McMaster received was a third award of the Army Distinguished Service Medal.

 Post-military career

-HarperCollins published McMaster's memoir, Battlegrounds: The Fight to Defend the Free World in September 2020.